 MPA/MS criminal justice: For public administrators in areas like the prison system, parole, or juvenile justice, a dual degree in some areas of criminal justice makes for more effective leadership in challenging environments.

 MPA/MS Environmental Science: Environmental regulation and protection are key areas for public administration, making an environmental science (or related) degree useful – managers who know the science are simply more effective.

 What’s the Upshot?

-These are by no means the only dual degrees out there; the combinations are as various as the kinds of careers graduates choose, or choose to create.
-Many colleges and universities welcome students designing their own combinations as well, so as you consider your dual degree, consult with the colleges directly and in depth as to the combination that will help you the most in making your future now.
+These are by no means the only dual degrees out there; the combinations are as varied as the kinds of careers graduates choose, or choose to create.
+Many colleges and universities welcome students designing their own combinations as well, so as you consider your dual degree, consult with the colleges directly and in-depth as to the combination that will help you the most in making your future now.